jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 This might not seem a big deal in this small example, but for real applications where the functions and data become more complex, the errors can become quite more cryptic with the data-last approach, because the compiler is assuming the source of truth is that of the "lifted" types of the callback: list, maps, options and any other "wrapping" types that are used in those callbacks.

-### Swimming upstream
+### Contextually typed arguments

 As we are seeing, data-first can be more ergonomic towards inference, considering the type checker processes code from left to right.
-In a few situations, the compiler might not be able to infer the types of data-last functions properly.
+In a few situations, the compiler might not have enough contextual information to infer the types of data-last functions properly.

 Let's say we have a module `User` with the following implementation: